Home Expeditions What to Expect on an Expedition Cruise

 Lectures that are worth attending

-Sea days and evenings are structured around the lecture programme — presentations on glaciology, marine biology, the history of polar exploration, wildlife behaviour, and the specific environments being visited.
-On the best expedition ships, these are the sessions that passengers describe as unexpected highlights of the voyage — delivered by working scientists to an audience of curious, well-travelled people who ask genuinely good questions.
-The lecture theatre on a small expedition ship has a quality of intellectual engagement that a university lecture hall rarely matches.
+Sea days and evenings are structured around the lecture programme — presentations on glaciology, marine biology, the history of polar exploration, and wildlife behaviour.
+On the best expedition ships, these are the sessions passengers describe as unexpected highlights of the voyage — delivered by working scientists to an audience of curious, well-travelled people who ask genuinely good questions.

 What the Best Guides Provide